$\delta$-invariants of Du Val del Pezzo surfaces of degree 1: Introduction

 \subsection{History and Results}

-It is known that a smooth Fano variety admits a~K\"ahler--Einstein metric if and only if it is $K$-polystable.
-For del Pezzo surfaces Tian and Yau proved that a~smooth del Pezzo surface is $K$-polystable if and only if it is not a~blow up of $\mathbb{P}^2$ in one or two points (see \cite{TianYau1987,Ti90}).
-Later on, Odaka-Spotti-Sun showed which Du Val del Pezzo surfaces are K-stable in \cite{OdakaSpottiSun16}.
-A lot of research was done for threefolds (see \cite{Fano21, Liu23, CheltsovFujitaKishimotoPark23, LiuZhao24, GuerreiroGiovenzanaViswanathan23, Malbon24, CheltsovPark22, BelousovLoginov24, BelousovLoginov23, CheltsovFujitaKishimotoOkada23, Denisova24, Denisova23, CheltsovDenisovaFujita24}).
-However, not everything is known for Fano varieties of higher dimensions and threefolds showed that often the problem can be reduced to computing $\delta$-invariant of (possibly singular) del Pezzo surfaces (see \cite{Fano21, CheltsovDenisovaFujita24,CheltsovFujitaKishimotoOkada23} etc).
-We computed $\delta$-invarints of Du Val del Pezzo surfaces of degree $\ge 2$ in previous works \cite{DenisovaDeg45678,DenisovaDeg3,DenisovaDeg2}.
-In \cite{Fano21} it was proven that the $\delta$-invariant of smooth del Pezzo surface of degree $1$ is given by: \begin{theorem*}[\cite{Fano21}[Lemma 2.16] ] Let $X$ be a smooth del Pezzo surface $X$ of degree $1$.
-Then
+It is well known that a smooth Fano variety admits a~K\"ahler--Einstein metric if and only if it is $K$-polystable.
+For del Pezzo surfaces, Tian and Yau proved that a smooth del Pezzo surface is $K$-polystable if and only if it is not the blow-up of $\mathbb{P}^2$ at one or two points (see~\cite{TianYau1987,Ti90}).
+Later, Odaka, Spotti, and Sun determined which Du Val del Pezzo surfaces are $K$-stable in~\cite{OdakaSpottiSun16}.
+Substantial progress has been made for Fano threefolds (see~\cite{Fano21, Liu23, CheltsovFujitaKishimotoPark23, LiuZhao24, GuerreiroGiovenzanaViswanathan23, Malbon24, CheltsovPark22, BelousovLoginov24, BelousovLoginov23, CheltsovFujitaKishimotoOkada23, Denisova24, Denisova23, CheltsovDenisovaFujita24}).
+However, many questions remain open for Fano varieties in higher dimensions.
+In the case of threefolds, it has been observed that the problem often reduces to computing the $\delta$-invariants of (possibly singular) del Pezzo surfaces (see~\cite{Fano21, CheltsovDenisovaFujita24, CheltsovFujitaKishimotoOkada23}).